-Passing on Heirlooms in Your Will without Fracturing your Family
+How to Fairly Divide Family Heirlooms without Fracturing your Family

 We all know of people who had a falling out within their family over an inheritance.
 It is not only those with vast wealth who risk this.
 Sometimes families will fight over the simplest of bequests, especially one-of-a-kind family heirlooms.
 For this reason, it’s vital that we make plans for these bequests before our health declines so that our family will stay intact after we are gone.

 This benefits our heirs financially as well as emotionally.
 They keep their relationships with siblings and children intact while they avoid costly legal battles.
-A few simple steps on your part will go a long way toward protecting those you hold most dear.
+A few simple steps on your part on just how to divide your heirlooms will go a long way toward protecting those you hold most dear.

 Teapot or Tesla?